naborlozada/Sequenzanalyse-und-Genomik-Leipzig/README.md

 Copyright (C) 2018 Alejandro N. Lozada Chavez <n.lozada@hhu.de>

-This library is free an information; you can redistribute it and/or modify it under the same terms as Perl itself, either Perl version 5.10.0 or, at your option, any later version of Perl 5 you may have available.
+This information is free.
+You can redistribute it and/or modify it under the terms of refer to this original source.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+This resource is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.